mbwong/mbwong.github.com/_posts/2013-09-13-things-i-read-often.md

 __7. Youtube - [Interview with James Murphy of LCD Soundsystem about how to deal with Failure.][murphy]__

 This is a video interview of James Murphy talking about his failure as a fledgling artist.
 He talks about his fear and depression.
 He talks about taking steps to engage culture.
-Incredible.
 [murphy]: http://www.youtube.com/watch?v=yYCz06bS380

 __8. Joel Lowell - ["George Saunders Has Written the Best Book You’ll Read This Year."][nyt]__